mahela98/NestJs-Auth0-Gym-App-Backend/README.md

-# Backend for a Gym application using NestJs, Auth0 and MongoDb
+# Backend for a Gym application using NestJs, Auth0 and MongoDB

 ### To start
   - start mongodb